Home

 Herman was a slender man of medium height, with light brown eyes and black hair.

 Herman and Christina moved around a lot.
-In the beginning, from 511 South 10th Street in Newark, to 379 South 8th Street and 397 South 8th Street, then finally by 1914 to 407 South 8th Street where they lived for several years.
+In the beginning, from 511 South 10th Street in Newark, to 397 South 8th Street, then finally by 1914 to 407 South 8th Street where they lived for several years.
 By 1930, they were renting an apartment at 711 South 17th Street in Newark, for $38 per month.
-By 1940, they were living at 301 21st Street in Irvington when Herman died of a heart attack on March 12, 1940.
-He was 65 years old.
-On his death certificate, it says he had been an unemployed huckster for the past ten years.
-He is buried at Woodland Cemetery in Newark.
+This was just two doors down from 715 South 17th Street where their son Charles and his wife Beatrice and their children lived.

-Children of Herman and Christina:
+The 8 children of Herman and Christina:

 In 1919, Charles and Beatrice lived at 407 S. 8th Street, in Newark.
 By 1930, they were living with Beatrice's parents at 715 South 17th Street in Newark.
 Her father, George Sacks, owned the house valued at $6000.
-In 1937, Beatrices' mother, Mathilde Sacks, died at the age of 52.
+In 1937, Beatrice's mother, Mathilde Sacks, died at the age of 52.
 She was buried at Woodland Cemetery in Newark.
 By 1940, they were still living at the same place.
 George worked as a die setter for H. Boker and Company, a tool factory in nearby Maplewood, earning $1050 per year.
 Charles worked for the same company as a machine operator, earning $1000 per year.

 In 1953, Beatrice's father died.
 He was buried with Mathilde at Woodland cemetery.
 Beatrice suffered from arteriosclerosis and diabetes for several years.
 She was only 54 years old when she had a fatal heart attack and died on March 17, 1957.
 She was buried at Hollywood Memorial Park in Union, New Jersey.